SulaimanSayyed21/h446Alevel/Readme.md

 ## Project Application Design

- First of all it should be developed in a local repository which can be linked to online server.
+It is to be designed in a local repository which can be linked to online server.
 Since the project application promises to provide the full functional website as a digital platform hosted in a cloud server, its design and implementation consist of many steps.
 It is divided into four design parts, design part-A design part-B and so on.
 They are further divided into different steps.

 1. Design Part-A consist of making a user interface then providing interaction between them and testing the website.
 2. Design Part-B consist of making the website to work as [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app).